360macky/generative-manim/datasets/README.md

 - [ ] Tag each code example with the corresponding type of media (if it uses `self.add`, it is an image, if it uses `self.play`, it is a video).
 - [ ] Write a prompt for each code example.

+#### Dataset Generation Pipeline

+> 💡 Using the code as the prompt word to generate the prompt text, in other words: let GPT summarize the manim code, the quality is better

+Instead of relying on humans to write the prompt, we can also generate the prompt from the code itself via GPT models.
+This way we can have a more consistent dataset.

+- [ ] Create a Python script to generate the prompt from the code available in the scripts of `/code`.
+- [ ] Create a JSONL file with the dataset generated.

 ### Dataset from `Edoh`

+We can also use the dataset from `Edoh` to create a dataset of prompts and code.

+- [x] Create Python script to extract the dataset from `Edoh` dataset.
+- [x] Create JSONL file with the dataset.

 Extracting the dataset of prompts and code from the [Edoh Manim Python](https://huggingface.co/datasets/Edoh/manim_python) dataset we got `edoh-dataset.jsonl`.